DeMarcoLab/imp_preprocessing_pipelines/README.md

 <h5>For object mesh creation</h5>
 - [multiresoultion-mesh-creator](https://github.com/davidackerman/multiresolution-mesh-creator)

+<h5>For local server</h5>
+A nginx config file to host on localhost is provided.
+The server has to be able to serve compressed files and overcome a few caveats with the filenames, therefore simplehttpserver wasn't sufficient.
+You can install nginx on linux with
+        apt-get install nginx
+and add the config file at /etc/nginx/sites-available/ with a symlink to /etc/nginx/sites-enabled/.
+Edit the config file to point to the folder you want to serve.
+Use
+        service nginx start
+to start, restart if you made changes to the config file, and stop to stop.
+Note: This should only be used as long as you want to look at the files in your browser and stopped afterwards.

 <h5>Folder structure</h5>
 Please look at the two examples to understand the required folder structure.
 The two images below also illustrate the structure.